staroski/multicaster/README.md

 ## What is this repository for?
 The **multicaster** generates a class like the `EventMulticaster` shown in this hypothetical example.

-The easiest way to create your own multicaster is running the GUI class: `br.com.staroski.multicaster.MulticasterGeneratorUI`.
+You have two ways to create your own multicaster:

+ 1. Running the GUI class:
+    `br.com.staroski.multicaster.MulticasterGeneratorUI`.
     It opens a frame where you can enter the name of your generated class and the name of the interfaces your multicaster should implement.
-Yes it supports multiple interfaces.
+    **Yes it supports multiple interfaces**.

-Or can programmatically do it with the class: `br.com.staroski.multicaster.MulticasterGenerator`.
+ 3. Programmatically do it with the class:
+    `br.com.staroski.multicaster.MulticasterGenerator`.